 If you’re close with those people and have spent time together on projects, by all means, ask them.
-But there's no point in asking someone who wouldn’t be able to pick you out of a lineup.
-They can't possibly add an anecdote about your time together or provide admissions teams what they’re looking for.
+But there’s no point in asking someone who wouldn’t be able to pick you out of a lineup.
+They can’t possibly add an anecdote about your time together or provide admissions teams with what they’re looking for.

 The title, level, and perceived importance of a person is unimportant to admissions teams; how well a person knows you is what truly counts – even if their title is barely a notch above yours.